Bhardwaz/React-L/readme.md

-# Assignment 1 of Namaste React
+# Assignments of Namaste React